 - Fresh coriander leaves to garnish

-- Peel and cut the Colocassia Roots (arbi) in equal size thin strips.
+Peel and cut the colocasia roots (arbi) in equal size thin strips.

 - Sprinkle a teaspoon of turmeric and a pinch of salt over the arbi.
 Mix well.

-- Shallow fry arbi till light brown in color and crisp from outside.
+Shallow fry arbi till light brown in colour and crisp from outside.
 Drain on absorbent paper.